Holy Paladin Rotation and Priorities

 .
 It can also be useful to increase your single-target healing during heavy damage to one person.

-- This spell is an oddball.
-If you know you aren't in any immediate danger of dying, using
+- If you know you aren't in any immediate danger of dying, using

 If these abilities are on cooldown (or not needed because the raid is taking minimal damage), you should still always be casting something.
 If the raid is taking heavy damage, use